taviosammy/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/99847046/160760180-83b82eef-2945-4b23-ba25-00960e2482c9.png)
 Module

--Significant drop in pass rate for reading and math.
+- Significant drop in pass rate for reading and math.
--Once adjustment is made to discount 9th grade results, the results become nearly identical having differences of tenths of a percentage.
+- Once adjustment is made to discount 9th grade results, the results become nearly identical having differences of tenths of a percentage.

 ## How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?